-- Pick age appropriate parks or be prepared to separate while you are at the theme park so that older and younger family members get to go on rides that are suitable for them.
+- Pick age appropriate parks, or be prepared to separate while you are at the theme park, so that older and younger family members get to go on rides that are suitable for them.

-Orlando – 10 Family Friendly Things to Do
+10 Family-Friendly Things to Do in Orlando

-From Theme Parks to Educational Experiences, Orlando has many family friendly activities on offer.
+From theme parks to educational experiences, Orlando has many family-friendly activities on offer.
 These are a few of my favourites.

-- IIFly Orlando offer indoor skydiving, where you can experience the adrenaline rush of skydiving in their vertical wind tunnel without actually having to jump out of a plane.
+- IFly Orlando offer indoor skydiving, where you can experience the adrenaline rush of skydiving in their vertical wind tunnel without actually having to jump out of a plane.
 This one is not for the feint hearted!
 It is located close to Wet n’ Wild, just off International Drive.

 - Experience Orlando from the skies with an early morning hot air balloon ride.
 Those rollercoasters don’t look so tall after all!

-- Experience an earthquake, hurricane and test your brain and imagination at Wonderworks on International Drive
+- Experience an earthquake, hurricane and test your brain and imagination at Wonderworks on International Drive.

-- Go Shopping in Orlando at one of the many malls and outlet centres.
+- Go shopping in Orlando at one of the many malls and outlet centres.
 There really is something for everyone in the family and great bargains to be had!

 - Visit the Giraffe Ranch and get up close to giraffe, zebras, ostriches, warthogs and many more animals during your safari ride.
 Just 40 miles from downtown Orlando, the Giraffe Ranch is well worth a visit.

-- For any CSI fans you should include a trip to CSI: The Experience.
-Will you solve the latest case?
+- For any CSI fans, you should include a trip to CSI: The Experience – will you solve the latest case?

-- Swim with Dolphins at Discovery Cove and experience the magic of these beautiful creatures and much more besides.
+- Swim with dolphins at Discovery Cove and experience the magic of these beautiful creatures, and much more besides.

-Orlando – Shopping on International Drive
+Shopping on International Drive, Orlando

 International Drive, know by locals as I-Drive, has some of the best shopping on offer at the Orlando Premium Outlets.
 There is one located at either end of I-Drive and you can get between them easily on public transport by taking the I-Ride Red line.

-With everything from sports wear to clothing to the Disney Store there really is a shop for everyone in the family.
+With everything from sportswear to clothing to the Disney Store, there really is a shop for everyone in the family.
 And everything at the Orlando Premium Outlets is discounted.
 My girls got great value in Converse trainers that we have not seen anywhere else.
 It is also possible to get extra value by registering with the VIP Shoppers Clubs.

-As with most states in the USA, Orlando has a huge array of family friendly restaurants.
-You can literally eat your way around the world without leaving Florida!
+As with most states in the USA, Orlando has a huge array of family-friendly restaurants.
+You can literally eat your way around the world, without leaving Florida!